 Noel Whittaker lists the benefits of having your own business as:

-- You can choose when you want to have holidays
+- Choice of when you want to have holidays

-- You decide the ultimate direction of the company
+- Getting to decide the ultimate direction of the company

 These are all the sorts of things that people who don’t own businesses often say.
 But having grown up in a family where my father is the part-owner of a business, my mother was also a business owner, and knowing many family friends who own businesses, I cannot think of a single example to whom all of these benefits apply.
 (Some, sure, but I think that to have all of them would be very rare indeed).